Wood & Metal Workshops

 Consumables and reusing materials

 There is also a selection of wood offcuts that you are welcome to use.
-You can find these in the storage containers under the chop saw and in the larger container by the table saw.
+You can find these in the storage containers alongside the chop saw in Wood Workshop 2.
 Please put any useful unwanted excess material back into these bins for others to use.
 Any pine/ply offcuts that are too small to be useful should be placed in the wood recycling bin (no painted wood or MDF).

 Working together